 After a few seconds, I empathized again, “It must have hurt so much to feel so alone and different.
 I’m so sorry, honey.
 I wish I would’ve been there.”
 Molly cried and hugged me tighter.

-“I love you mom, she said.”
+“I love you mom,” she said.
 I told her that I loved her too and that I adored her heart.
-We cuddled for a while longer and I asked her what I could I do to help.
+We cuddled for a while longer and I asked her what I could do to help.
 She thought about it and asked me to talk to her friend’s mom about the situation.
 And I did.

 At school, Molly did not retaliate.
 She avoided the friend but did not reciprocate the cruelty.
 She also continued to tell me when she was angry, sad, disappointed, worried, and frustrated, so I could help.

-Telling a child not to feel the way they do, does not help them.
+Telling a child not to feel the way they do does not help them.
 Feelings are the essence of who a person is.
-Saying things like, “don’t be mad” or “’don’t to be sad” or “your too sensitive” compounds the hurt, anger, or sadness, because the child feels alone in it.
-Sensing when a child is angry on frustrated and saying it, “You are frustrated.
-I get it.
-I would be too.”
-Allows them to feel understood, connected to the parent who gets it and less alone.
+Saying things like, “don’t be mad” or “don’t be sad” or “you're too sensitive” compounds the hurt, anger, or sadness, because the child feels alone in it.
+Sensing when a child is angry or frustrated and saying “You are frustrated, I get it, I would be too,” allows them to feel understood, connected to the parent and less alone.
 Feeling understood empowers a child to carry on.